-- 16. Resident shall keep all windows of the apartment clean and covered with adequate window treatments, such as drapes, curtains, and blinds.
-The Co-op has the right to clean windows and window treatments at the shareholders expense if shareholder is found negligent. - 17.
-The co-op and any contractor or workman authorized by the Board of Directors may enter any apartment at any reasonable hour of the day for the purpose of inspecting, controlling or exterminating vermin, insects, or other pest, or for plumbing, electric, and building maintenance issues. - 18.
+- 17. Resident shall keep all windows of the apartment clean and covered with adequate window treatments, such as drapes, curtains, and blinds.
+The Co-op has the right to clean windows and window treatments at the shareholders expense if shareholder is found negligent. - 18.
+The co-op and any contractor or workman authorized by the Board of Directors may enter any apartment at any reasonable hour of the day for the purpose of inspecting, controlling or exterminating vermin, insects, or other pest, or for plumbing, electric, and building maintenance issues. - 19.
 If a resident suspects an infestation of bugs or rodents, they must inform the co-op immediately and not try to remedy the situation themselves.
-Some bug infestations require professional treatment and cannot be remedied without professional help. - 19.
-All exterior red doors must be closed during the heating season, during precipitation year-around, overnight and whenever you're not at home for security reasons. - 20.
+Some bug infestations require professional treatment and cannot be remedied without professional help. - 20.
+All exterior red doors must be closed during the heating season, during precipitation year-around, overnight and whenever you're not at home for security reasons. - 21.
 The new exterior front doors are metal.
 Nothing should be screwed, nailed, glued or attached to the exterior front doors.
-Shareholders will be held responsible to replace any door that they damage at a cost of approximately \$1,000. - 21.
-Shareholders must refrain from door decorations, or any decorations that may cause possible damage to the doors, or any cooperative property. - 22.
-Holiday lights can be put up no earlier than the weekend preceding Thanksgiving and removed no later than the weekend following New Year's Day.
-The board retains the discretion to remove any decoration deemed to be in bad taste. - 23.
-Used Christmas Trees should be placed with the bulk garbage pickup no earlier than a Wednesday night preceding a Thursday pick up. - 24.
+Shareholders will be held responsible to replace any door that they damage at a cost of approximately \$1,000. - 22.
+Shareholders must refrain from door decorations, or any decorations that may cause possible damage to the doors, or any cooperative property. - 23.
+Holiday lights can be put up no earlier than the weekend preceding Thanksgiving and must be removed no later than the weekend following New Year's Day.
+The board retains the discretion to remove any decoration deemed to be in bad taste. - 24.
+Used Christmas Trees should be placed with the bulk garbage pickup no earlier than a Wednesday night preceding a Thursday pick up. - 25.
 Subletting an apartment will only be considered by the Board after the shareholder has resided in the unit for a period of 2 years.
-Sublets are then allowed on a year to year basis for a maximum of 3 years, subject to Board approval.
+Sublets are then allowed on a year to year basis for a maximum of 3 years, subject to Board approval. - 26.
+Lithium Batteries because of the risk of fire, all mobility devices using a Lithium battery are banned from Longacre Gardens.
+This includes: Ebikes, Escooters and Hooverboards.
+Damage caused by a Lithium Battery will be the responsibility of the shareholder to remedy.